alverena/documentation/user_guide/customer_management/common_features_channels.rst

 In OroCRM, each Channel record represents one sources of customer-related data, as described in the Common Features guide.

-OroCRM Community Edition has two types of channels: Web (built for online stores) and B2B (built for business-to-business activities).
+OroCRM Community Edition has two types of channels: Web (built for online stores) and Sales (built for business-to-business activities).
 For enterprise clients, additional types of channels can be added during system integration.